 The performance of neural networks is influenced by two key factors: the amount of training data available and the complexity of the model architecture.
 In the previous section, we used a grid search method to find the optimal neural network architecture.
 In this section, we explore how increasing the size of the training dataset and the complexity of the neural network model impacts prediction performance.

 One of the fundamental principles in ML is that larger datasets tend to produce better models.
 When training a neural network on a small dataset, the model may not have enough examples to learn robust patterns and relationships in the data.
 As a result, the model may suffer from overfitting, where it memorizes the training data rather than generalizing well to unseen data.
 By increasing the size of the training dataset, we provide the model with more diverse examples to learn from, which can help improve its ability to generalize.
 As the amount of training data increases, the model becomes more exposed to different variations and nuances present in the data, allowing it to learn more robust representations.
 Consequently, we typically observe better prediction performance as the size of the training dataset grows.
 Since our dataset is parameterized by the $n_A$ and $T_e$, we use $T_e$ as the benchmark to test the impact of the datasize.
 We split the dataset according to the $T_e$ values.
 For the testing dataset, we use $T_e=$[15, 45, 75, 95].
 Our initial training only contains data with $T_e=$[5, 25, 35, 55, 65, 85] (black dots in Fig.~\ref{fig:2DTe_values_test}).
-The second training we use the full dataset (blue dots in Fig.~\ref{fig:2DTe_values_test}).
-The results clearly indicate that increasing the training dataset can lead to better prediction performance for the model, as demonstrated in Figs.~\ref{fig:pred_1stdata} and~\ref{fig:pred_4thdata}.
+The second training we use the full dataset (blue dots in Fig.~\ref{fig:2DTe_values_test}). \reva{Fig.~\ref{fig:pred_1stdata} -- Fig.~\ref{fig:pred_4thdatate45} plot the charge state prediction at $T_e=15$ and $T_e=45$.
+The results clearly indicate that increasing the training dataset can lead to better prediction performance for the model.}